Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

    :width: 20 %

 You don't have to provide an ID to create an account on testnet when selecting ``Concordium testnet IP``.
-This gives you an example for a dummy identity that you can customise or use as it is.
+This gives you an example of a dummy identity that you can customise or use as it is.
 Dummy identities are meant for testnet testing only.

 .. image:: ./images/pb_tutorial_4.png
    :width: 20 %